fukagai-takuya/quantum-mechanics-practice/README.md

 I wrote this program with Visual Studio 2022.

-This program plot the probability density functions of an electron in a hydrogen atom using WPF, Material Design In XAML Toolkit, MahApps.Metro, Prism, and ScottPlot.
+This program plots the probability density functions of an electron in a hydrogen atom using WPF, Material Design In XAML Toolkit, MahApps.Metro, Prism, and ScottPlot.

 # about this program